Informatievlaanderen/VSDS-LDES-E2E-testing/tests/021.server-upgrade/README.md

-# Upgrading a LDES Server in a NiFi Workbench Scenario
+# Upgrading an LDES Server
-This test verifies the upgrade procedure for a LDES Server in a typical scenario where we use a NiFi workbench based on NiFi and messages are being pushed to the workflow.
-We do not want to interrupt the inflow of data as some system (such as Orion) cannot buffer the messages and consequently we would loose some during the upgrade process.
+This test verifies the upgrade procedure for an LDES Server in a typical scenario with Nifi or the LDI-orchestrator.

-This test uses a docker environment containing a data generator simulating the system pushing data, a NiFi workbench, a LDES data store (mongoDB), an old LDES server and a new LDES server (both setup for timebased fragmentation).
+We do not want to interrupt the inflow of data as some system (such as Orion) cannot buffer the messages, and consequently we would lose some during the upgrade process.

-The server upgrade will include changesets that alter the database schema.
-We will also verify that these changes have been implemented.
+This test uses a docker environment containing a data generator simulating the system pushing data, a NiFi or LDI workbench, an LDES data store (mongoDB), an old LDES server and a new LDES server (both setup for timebased fragmentation).

 The server upgrade will include changesets that alter the database schema.
 We will also verify that these changes have been implemented.